Karen Tei Yamashita

 Short Bio

-Karen Tei Yamashita is the author of nine books, including I Hotel, finalist for the National Book Award, and most recently, Sansei and Sensibility, all published by Coffee House Press.
-Recipient of the Lifetime Achievement Award for Distinguished Contribution to American Letters from the National Book Foundation, the John Dos Passos Prize for Literature and a U.S. Artists’ Ford Foundation Fellowship, she is professor emerita of literature and creative writing at the University of California, Santa Cruz.
+Karen Tei Yamashita is the author of nine books, including I Hotel, finalist for the National Book Award, and, most recently, Dark Soil, all published by Coffee House Press.
+Recipient of the Lifetime Achievement Award for Distinguished Contribution to American Letters from the National Book Foundation, the John Dos Passos Prize for Literature and a U.S. Artists’ Ford Foundation Fellowship, in 2024 Yamashita was inducted as a Literature Fellow in the American Academy of Arts & Sciences.
+She is professor emerita of literature and creative writing at the University of California, Santa Cruz.

 Videos